JohnHiro84/JobApplicationProject/README.md

 ## Inspiration

   This project was inspired by my current job search.
-As I was looking at different web development opportunities, I came across some where I thought I might be able to make some improvements on the page's styling.
+As I was looking at different web development opportunities and I came across some where I thought I might be able to make some improvements on the page's styling.
 I began to wonder how I would create a job application portal and decided to give it a shot.

 ## Keeping the code DRY